|It's the Organic-Flower Delivery Man!|

 In Costa Rica, pesticides that have long been banned for food use, like DDT, are discharged directly into waterways and tainted equipment is washed in streams and rivers.
 According to Supak.com, "In Ecuador, nearly 60% of (flower-industry) workers surveyed showed poisoning symptoms, including headaches, dizziness, hand-trembling and blurred vision.
 Reproductive problems are also a concern; studies of the largely female workforce in Colombia found moderate increases in miscarriages and birth defects among children."

 Today, I still receive flowers with a squeal of delight, but I'm beginning to seek out higher-karma symbols for my intended love.
 Gifting a living plant provides years of joy, rather than only five days of blossom.
 Often, organic farmers at my local farmers market bring flowers from their farms along with fruit and vegetables.
-For long-distance deliveries to film premieres, graduations and funerals, there are now organic-flower delivery services, like Organic Bouquet, California Organic Flowers and Organic Style.
+For long-distance deliveries to film premieres, graduations and funerals, there are now organic-flower delivery services, like Organic Bouquet and California Organic Flowers.

 Or check this out: You can locate an organic-flower grower for the locale you are interested in delivering to through Local Harvest.org.
 (For Los Angelenos, that American-grown, organically farmed and locally harvested/delivered bouquet might come from Bride and Bloom Flowers).
 Or better yet, you could cut from your own garden and take the time to arrange and deliver your next floral bouquet in person—I hear flower delivery has some great career perks!